ericandrewlewis/say-yes-to-https/setup-https.md

 To configure a website to serve HTTPS, you will need to modify the web server's configuration.
 If you don't have access to the configuration, ask your hosting provider how to set up HTTPS.

-## SNI support
+## Decide on SNI support

-[Sever Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) is a TLS extension which allows multiple certificates for the same IP address.
-Older clients (e.g. Internet Explorer on Windows XP) do not support SNI.
+Sever Name Indication (SNI) allows a client to connect to different sites hosted on a single IP address.
+Most web hosts only work with SNI by default, so supporting older clients that don't support SNI (e.g. Internet Explorer on Windows XP) is an extra configuration step.
+[Learn more about SNI](https://https.cio.gov/sni/), and decide whether or not to support these clients.

-Decide whether or not to require SNI, based on client support requirements and the cost of a static IP.

 ## Get an SSL certificate and private key